On the irreducibility of $p$-adic Banach principal series of $p$-adic reductive groups: Irreducibility criterion

 \begin{proof} If (i) holds, and $Q$ is strictly bigger than $P$, then $L(\sigma_0')^{\mathfrak n_{Q,C}} \in \mathcal O^{\mathfrak l_{Q}}$ is finite-dimensional, so the natural map $U(\mathfrak l_{Q,C}) \otimes_{U(\mathfrak p_C \cap \mathfrak l_{Q,C})} \sigma_0' \onto L(\sigma_0')^{\mathfrak n_{Q,C}}$ is not an isomorphism, so after extending scalars to $U(\mathfrak g_C)$ we obtain

 where the first map is not an isomorphism, contradicting (i).

 If (ii) holds, then we deduce (iii) from Corollary~\ref{cor:irreduciblity}. \end{proof}

-\begin{remark} Note that part (i) (when $\dim_C \tau = 1$) is Orlik--Strauch's irreducibility criterion for the locally analytic representation $(\Ind_P^G \sigma)^\an$ \cite{OS}, which in turn implies (iii).
-We remark that this criterion also follows from Theorem~\ref{thm:OS-main-in-main}.
+\begin{remark} Note that part (i) (when $\dim_C \tau = 1$) is Orlik--Strauch's sufficient condition for the irreducibility of the locally analytic representation $(\Ind_P^G \sigma)^\an$ \cite{OS}, which in turn implies (iii).
+This criterion also follows from Theorem~\ref{thm:OS-main-in-main}, see Proposition~\ref{prop:irred-loc-an-criterion} below.
 The application of this criterion to the irreducibility of Banach representation was noted in \cite[Proposition 2.6(ii)]{MR2810332}. \end{remark}

+We note in passing that the converse of Orlik--Strauch's criterion is true as well, since we do not know a reference in the literature.